noemaresearch/pinboard/README.md

 Added 3 new item(s) to the pinboard.

 # Add a tmux session to the pinboard.
-$ pin term my-session
+$ pin add my-session@tmux
-Added 1 new term(s) to the pinboard.
+Added 1 new item(s) to the pinboard.

 $ pin ls
 Pinned Items (4 total):
 - File: /path/to/README.md
 - Directory: /path/to/src/pinboard
 - File: /path/to/pyproject.toml
-- Term: my-session
+- Tmux Session: my-session

 # Remove some items.
-$ pin rm my-session pyproject.toml
+$ pin rm my-session@tmux pyproject.toml
 Removed 2 item(s) from the pinboard.

 # Clear the entire pinboard.